 That’s why we created our state standards-aligned, adapted curriculum, enCORE, alongside our key, supporting interventions that address the adaptive, social, and behavioral needs of students.

 With TeachTown’s special education programs, school districts have the tools they need to deliver a measurable, whole child education for students with moderate to severe disabilities.

 TeachTown’s Meta-Play solution offers a systematic, play-based approach to fostering the development of imagination and play skills in young children diagnosed with autism spectrum disorder (ASD), intellectual disabilities, developmental delays, and social and emotional disabilities.

-TeachTown Basics offers a blend of computer-delivered and teacher-led applied behavior analysis (ABA) instruction proven to increase a student’s vocabulary, listening skills, social-emotional development, independence, academics and cognitive skills.
+TeachTown Basics offers a blend of computer-delivered and teacher-led ABA instruction proven to increase a student’s vocabulary, listening skills, social-emotional development, independence, functional academics, adaptive and cognitive skills.

-TeachTown’s BE SAFE solution is a curriculum designed to help teens and adults with moderate to severe disabilities learn how to interact appropriately with law enforcement, as well as how to handle emergency situations.
+TeachTown’s BE SAFE solution is an intervention designed to help teens and adults with moderate to severe disabilities learn how to interact appropriately with law enforcement, as well as how to handle emergency situations.

 "Students who struggle with inattention are completing multiple tasks and enjoy learning!
 Students who require one-on-one instruction are developing more independence.
 TeachTown is an excellent instructional tool to promote student growth."

 "As a former Special Education Teacher I spent a great deal of time trying to communicate with my students the importance of Social Skills.
 The TeachTown products not only accomplish this, but they do it better!
 The interactive materials are designed to not only entertain students, but engage them in important lessons.
 I am excited to share this product with teachers!"